GO TRACE

 5. Data portability for data you provided to us and which we process on the basis of consent or contract (Art.
 20);

 6. Object to processing based on legitimate interest (Art.
-21);
+21), including the analytics processing described in §4;

 7. Withdraw consent at any time (Art.
 7(3)), without affecting the lawfulness of prior processing;